Spinnernicholas/CogVLM/README.md

 - **Arguments:**
   - `query` (str): The main text query or prompt.
   - `system_prmpt` (str, optional): A system prompt to prepend to the conversation.
 Defaults to `None`.
   - `images` (list, optional): A list containing image sources (paths, URLs, or PIL Images).
-Currently, only the first image is used if multiple are provided.
+Only the first image is used if multiple are provided.
 Defaults to `None`.
   - `history` (list, optional): A list of `(name, message)` tuples representing the conversation history.
 Defaults to `None` (starts a new conversation).
   - `max_new_tokens` (int, optional): Maximum number of tokens to generate.
 Defaults to `2048`.
   - `pad_token_id` (int, optional): Token ID for padding.
 Defaults to `128002`.